asma-businessAnalyst/My-Portfolio/README.md

 Created a detailed SRS document for an online platform, outlining functional and non-functional requirements.

 ### Wireframes & Use Case Diagrams
 Designed low-fidelity wireframes and UML use case diagrams to support feature planning and stakeholder alignment.
-Created using Balsamiq and Lucidchart. *(Due to confidentiality, generic samples are shown.)*
+Created using Balsamiq and Lucidchart.

 ---